 At Hamilton City Libraries we nurture and support curiosity and learning within our communities.
 Free online courses are one way to do this.
 Most of the links below are free, web-based and you won’t have to sign up or enrol.
-If you would like further information on lifelong learning, please email our Lifelong Learning Librarian Renee Morrison, or phone 07 838 6469.
+If you would like further information on lifelong learning, please email Kay Huia, our Lifelong Learning Librarian on phone 07 838 6469.

-Chartwell, Dinsdale, Glenview, and St Andrews libraries offer free, 1-on-1 help writing your CV, setting up an email account or any other computer-related things you may want to know about.
+All our libraries offer free, 1-on-1 help writing your CV, setting up an email account or any other computer-related things you may want to know about.
 We have mentors who speak many different languages so if you know someone who doesn't have English as their first language and could use some computer help, please ask staff for available sessions.
-Sorry - mentors are not available at Hillcrest library.
 Check our calendar for days and times.

-Are you interested in hip-hop, choir, crafts, SLAM, or speech craft?
-Join our free classes.
+Are you interested in crafts, sign language or choir?
+Join our free classes facilitated by Enrich+ educators.

 Work and Income have a great site to help you with your job search, and CV templates.

 Workwise supports people who are facing personal or health challenges to find and keep a job.
 Their website has some helpful resources for job hunters.

 Find your fit, created by Wintec, is short questionnaire helping you find a range of job options based on what you'd like from a career.

 ⦿ GCF LearnFree